 - Electric guitars, drum sets, electronic instruments, or contemporary music styles

 - Christianized self-help talks, or "how to get rich with Jesus" messages

 - A topical sermon on a current "hot topic" with Bible verses sprinkled in to give some semblance of Christian authority

-- To get lost in the hustle of bustle of a large congregation and be an “anonymous” attendee
+- To get lost in the hustle and bustle of a large congregation and be an “anonymous” attendee

-- A community of people with a "holier-than-thou" mentality, who grandstand their “holiness” to impress others
+- A community of people with a "holier-than-thou" mentality, who grandstand their “piety” to impress others